JoeAttard90/api-mock/README.md

 - `mockAPIPort` - The port on which to expose the generated mock API
 - `dirPath` - The directory in which to generate the server
 - `modName` - The name of the Go module being generated
+- `examplesDir` - The directory containing the static responses _relative_ to the root of the mock api server

 ## Usage